Alexander Agassiz

-Alexander Emmanuel Rodolphe Agassiz (December 17, 1835 – March 27, 1910), son of Louis Agassiz and stepson of Elizabeth Cabot Agassiz, was an American scientist and engineer.
+Alexander Emmanuel Rodolphe Agassiz (December 17, 1835 – March 27, 1910), was an American scientist and engineer.
+He was the son of Louis Agassiz and stepson of Elizabeth Cabot Agassiz.

 Biography

 Agassiz was born in Neuchâtel, Switzerland, and immigrated to the United States in 1849, joining his father Louis Agassiz, after his mother Cecile (Braun) Agassiz died in 1848.
 Thereupon, his father enrolled him in the Cambridge High School, before entering Harvard at the age of 15.
 He graduated from Harvard University in 1855, subsequently studying engineering and chemistry, and taking the degree of Bachelor of Science at the Lawrence Scientific School of the same institution in 1857; in 1859 became an assistant in the United States Coast Survey, onboard the Fauntleroy.
 In 1860, he became an agent for the Museum of Comparative Zoology, and married Anna Russell.

 Thenceforward he became a specialist in marine ichthyology.
 Agassiz was elected a Fellow of the American Academy of Arts and Sciences in 1862.
 Up until the summer of 1866, Agassiz worked as assistant curator in the museum of natural history that his father founded at Harvard.